What to Do If Your Scholarship is in Jeopardy

 When such life-altering circumstances are being faced, all possibilities must be considered.
 Perhaps seeking out schools that may be suitable to transfer should be examined.
 It may make the most sense to find a cheaper school if your tuition and fees have been raised to unaffordable levels.

-Often federal aid can be increased to meet new needs or missing funding.
+Often federal aid, given by the U.S. Department of Education, can be increased to meet new needs or missing funding.
 Aid is offered at lower interest rates than private loans, and should be pursued first.
-Any shortfall after federal aid can be made up with private loans, but this path must be evaluated carefully.
+Any shortfall after federal aid can be made up with private student loans, but this path must be evaluated carefully.

 All of these considerations are substantial choices at a pivotal moment in a student’s life.
 Making such decisions without experienced and reputable counsel may be a mistake.
 And certainly if one wants to appeal any decisions, an attorney would also come in handy.
 For more information on this area of law, see our overview of consumer law.